dustin10/VichGeographicalBundle/README.markdown

 ### Get the bundle

 To install the bundle, place it in the `vendor/bundles/Vich/GeographicalBundle` directory of your project.
-You can do this by adding the bundle as a submodule, cloning it, or simply downloading the source.
+You can do this by adding the bundle to your deps file, as a submodule, cloning it, or simply downloading the source.

+Add to `deps` file

+    [VichGeographicalBundle]
+        git=git://github.com/dustin10/VichGeographicalBundle.git
+        target=/bundles/Vich/GeographicalBundle

+or add as a submodule

     git submodule add https://github.com/dustin10/VichGeographicalBundle.git vendor/bundles/Vich/GeographicalBundle